-Under BLS course you learn the basic CPR skills, used to keep cardiac arrest victims alive as they await for the specialized help.
-CPR procedures for infants, children and adults are different.
-It becomes critical to provide the right procedure depending on the age of patients.
+Under the BLS course, you learn the basic Cardiopulmonary Resuscitation skills to keep cardiac arrest victims alive as they await specialized help.
+CPR procedures for infants, children, and adults are different.
+It becomes critical to provide the correct procedure depending on the age of the patients.
 CPR ensures that the victim gets the necessary help to keep them alive.

-The CPR procedure involves chest compressions.
-It works by creating an artificial heartbeat to the victim.
+The CPR procedure involves chest compression.
+It works by creating an artificial heartbeat for the victim.
 The quality of CPR given to a victim determines their survival and recovery.
-The pressure applied in the chest compressions differs depending on the age of the victim.
-When providing CPR, it is also important to allow for complete chest recoil between compressions.
+The pressure applied in the chest compressions differs depending on the victim’s age.
+Therefore, it is also important to allow complete chest recoil between compressions when CPR is provided.
 The Compressions should be at a rate of 100 compressions per minute.
 It is also important to minimize interruptions between compressions.
-For adults, each compression should be at least 5cm or 2inches deep, and a maximum of 2inches for children and infants
+For adults, each compression should be at least 5cm or 2inches deep, and a maximum of 2inches for children and infants.

 Foreign Body Airway Obstruction (Choking)

-Cases of choking are very common especially in children.
-It is important that the victim is relieved of the obstruction.
+Cases of choking are widespread, especially in children.
+The victim must be relieved of the obstruction.
 For severe obstruction, the victim has the following symptoms:

 - Clutching the neck